HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/users_and_groups/custom_login_portlet.md

     vaultService = (CredentialVaultService)cvsHome.getPortletService (CredentialVaultService.class);
     ```

-6. Add a Finally block.
+6. Add a finally block.

     A user cannot access the credential vault before authentication.
 After the user is in the LoginService, the service only returns to the portlet code if a failure condition occurs or if you have a Finally block.
 Otherwise, the code does a redirect and sends you to the correct portal page.

-    To add a Finally block, the processAction method should look like the following sample code:
+    To add a finally block, the processAction method should look like the following sample code:

     ```
     LoginService loginService = (LoginService) loginHome.getLoginService(request, response);